All Episodes

 The next thing you know, Bill Schneider at CNN will do a poll.

-And of course the result will be, yeah, 42% blame Blair and agree with Zawahiri.
+And of course, the result will be, yeah, 42% blame Blair and agree with Zawahiri.

-This whole cycle is just it's it's maddening.
+This whole cycle is just, it's maddening.

 I'm fed up.